Marcel Baude

 Marcel Baude (born 5 October 1989) is a German footballer who plays as a right-back.

 Career

-Baude came through Chemnitzer FC's youth and reserve reans, and made his debut in a 6–0 win over VfB Lübeck in September 2010, as a substitute for Ronny Garbuschewski.
+Baude came through Chemnitzer FC's youth and reserve ranks, and made his debut in a 6–0 win over VfB Lübeck in September 2010, as a substitute for Ronny Garbuschewski.
 This was to be his only first-team appearance of the season, as Chemnitz won the Regionalliga Nord title.
 His next appearance was in the 3.
 Liga, over a year later, when he replaced Benjamin Förster in the last minute of a 2–1 win over Wacker Burghausen.
 He signed for Hallescher FC in July 2013.